- Network name

 For more information on the change, see the Binance announcement.

 Binance is one of the giants of crypto and web3.
 Amongst its many products and initiatives are its market-dominating centralized exchange, various wallets, and—last but not least—its own blockchains and their ecosystems.

 This pair comprises the BNB Chain and BNB Smart Chain — to use their updated names — which coexist.
 Binance Chain (which became BNB Chain) went live in 2019, and is primarily used for storing and trading assets, especially on the company's own decentralized exchange, and using its token BNB.
 Its sibling, Binance Smart Chain (BSC) (later BNB Smart Chain), was released in late 2020 specifically to facilitate smart contracts.
 In doing so, it widened the scope of the Binance ecosystem far beyond the limitations of Binance Chain, which does not support smart contracts.
 BNB Smart Chain also uses BNB as its native token.

 BNB Smart Chain is a hard fork of the Go Ethereum (Geth) protocol, which is one of the three original implementations of Ethereum, using the Go programming language.
 This means it is fundamentally similar to Ethereum, and enables it to be EVM-compatible.
-However, to optimise transaction costs and speed, BSC uses a different consensus mechanism: Proof of Staked Authority (PoSA).
+However, to optimize transaction costs and speed, BSC uses a different consensus mechanism: Proof of Staked Authority (PoSA).

 Using BNB Smart Chain

 Yes; MetaMask can be used with all EVM-compatible networks.
 You can use your wallet to access the majority of dapps on BSC.